goldhorsedev0101/backpack/RLS_POLICIES.md

-# Row Level Security (RLS) Policies for TripWise DMs and Attachments
+# Row Level Security (RLS) Policies for GlobeMate DMs and Attachments

 This document outlines the Row Level Security policies needed for the Direct Messages and File Attachments feature in Supabase.